zhouzypaul/deblur/README.md

-`conjugate_gradient.py`: our implementation of the conjugate gradient algorithm as an optimization scheme `eval.py`: the script to evaluate results `get_data.py`: data preprocessing and parsing `motion_deblur.py`: the main magic and algithms to deblur images `params.py`: storage for hyperparameters
+`conjugate_gradient.py`: our implementation of the conjugate gradient algorithm as an optimization scheme `eval.py`: the script to evaluate results `get_data.py`: data preprocessing and parsing `motion_deblur.py`: the main magic and algorithms to deblur images `params.py`: storage for hyperparameters